Learn to be a Farm Manager

 - Lots of options to specialize

-- Start with a single module if you prefer, then transfer into a Proficiency Award after you are sure this is where you want to study
+- Start with a single module if you prefer, then transfer into the learning bundle after you are sure this is where you want to study

 - Opportunity for personal mentoring from international experts providing a unique international flavour to your education

 - 900 hours

-- Most students spread this over between 3 and 5 years; but some fast track studies and complete it faster, while others take longer.
+- Most students spread this over between 2 and 3 years; but some fast track studies and complete it faster, while others take longer.

 - Take a break whenever you need it for a few weeks, or a few months.
 We are very flexible, and keen to provide an education that fits with the student's other commitments